SMART BOTANICALS: 3 Reasons Why Turmeric is the Perfect Anti-Inflammatory

 Turmeric has been a therapeutic botanical used in Ayurvedic medicine for over 3,000 years and in western medicine, the benefits of turmeric’s active components have been studied since 1910.
 In the last 20 years, studies have shown that turmeric has a systemic benefit throughout the body, in mitigating both acute inflammation as well as disrupting chronic inflammation.

 If mother nature’s R&D department has an intuitive, smart botanical, turmeric would be it.
+It's Natures' anti-inflammatory and is used as an anti-inflammatory supplement.

 Smart Botanical Reason #1: Turmeric Makes Your Gut Happy